 The goal of Christian service at Santa Margarita is that students grow in their relationship with Christ through direct service to the poor and vulnerable; grow in empathy for those different from themselves; and gain understanding of the Catholic Church’s commitment to life and social justice.

 Freshman and sophomore students complete their Christian service requirement through a project with their class that is organized by Campus Ministry.
 Juniors and seniors take leadership of their required service by choosing which agencies they would like to serve with.
+Hours and final reflection paper (done in class) for all students in Religion 3 & 4 are due on April 30, 2019.

 The links below list approved agencies for Christian service.
 The links provide direct service opportunities for Santa Margarita students through their work with the poor and vulnerable.
 Students can also work with their parish, faith community, or Campus Ministry at SM to actively teach their faith to fulfill their service requirement.